Lorenzo Hoareau

-Lorenzo Hoareau (born 6 January 2007) is a Seychellois footballer who plays as a midfielder for the Seychelles national team.
+Lorenzo Adrien Hoareau (born 6 January 2007) is a Seychellois-French footballer who plays as a midfielder for Anse Réunion and the Seychelles national team.
+In 2021, he became the youngest player from an African nation to score in a senior international fixture and second-youngest scorer worldwide.

 Youth career

 In October 2021 Hoareau was named captain of his school football team in Mont Fleuri.
 In March 2022 he went on trial with Olympique de Marseille of the French Ligue 1.
 He was invited back for another trial the following year after he narrowly missed out on being signed by the club on his first attempt.